Here’s What You Need To Know About What's Happening In Germany Right Now

 The negotiations came to an abrupt end after a month of slow progress when FDP leader Christian Lindner finally walked out on Sunday night.

 He blamed the failure to reach a deal on the lack of “a common vision to modernise the country".
-(In less abstract terms, there were crucial differences with the other parties on energy and immigration policies.)
+(In less abstract terms, there were crucial differences with the other parties on energy and immigration policies with the FDP particularly opposed to the Greens' approach to both issues.)

 “It is better not to govern than to govern badly,” Lindner told an impromptu press conference.